shawn-y-sun/Credit_Risk_Model_LoanDefaults/README.md

 # Set the size of the test dataset to be 20%.

 # Set a specific random state.
-#  Allow us to perform the exact same split multimple times.
+#  Allow us to perform the exact same split multiple times.
 #  To assign the exact same observations to the train and test datasets.
 ```